UDPATED Tuesday, June 4, 2019

 CP 54Q - Problem With Name and Identifying Number -- Reminds the taxpayer that the IRS is holding a refund because the name and identifying number used on the tax return don't match the Social Security Administration data.
 Examples, explanations, next steps, etc.

-CP 75A - EIC Portion of Refund Delayed -- Informs the taxpayer that the IRS is delaying the EITC portion of the refund because the agency might examine Form 8862, Information to Claim Earned Income Credit After Disallowance, that was filed with the return.
+CP 75A - EITC Portion of Refund Delayed -- Informs the taxpayer that the IRS is delaying the EITC portion of the refund because the agency might examine Form 8862, Information to Claim Earned Income Credit After Disallowance, that was filed with the return.

 CP 90 - Final Notice of Intent to Levy and Notice of Your Right to a Hearing -- Informs the taxpayer that he or she still has a balance due and that the IRS intends to levy certain assets unless the taxpayer takes appropriate action within 30 days.